Department of Physics and Astronomy

 For more information, please consult the degree requirements section of the catalog.

-The minor in astronomy consists of six courses:
+The minor in astronomy consists of five courses:

 |ASTR 101||Introduction to Astronomy: The Solar System H||3|

 |ASTR 101L||Introduction to Astronomy Laboratory: Our Place in Space||1|